Brazil's Bolsonaro names crusading graft judge as justice minister - Journal du Cameroun

 Lula tried to stage a presidential comeback in this year’s elections, but the courts barred his candidacy.

-His substitute, former Sao Paulo mayor Fernando Haddad, lost to Bolsonaro in the run-off election.
+His substitute, former Sao Paulo mayor Fernando Haddad, lost to Bolsonaro in the run-off election, 55 percent to 45 percent.

 – Busy first week –